NanoComp/meep/doc/docs/index.md

 ### Mailing Lists

 Subscribe to the read-only [meep-announce mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-announce) to receive notifications of updates and releases.
 Subscribe to the [meep-discuss mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-discuss) for discussions regarding using Meep.
-The [meep-discuss archives](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/) includes all postings since 2006 spanning a large number and variety of discussion topics related to installation, setting up simulations, post-processing output, etc.
+The [meep-discuss archives](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/) includes all postings since 2006 spanning a large number and variety of discussion topics related to installation, setting up simulations, post-processing output, etc. This list can also be accessed using a [newsgroup reader](https://en.wikipedia.org/wiki/List_of_Usenet_newsreaders) with the NNTP interface address: `news.gmane.org/gmane.comp.science.electromagnetism.meep.general`.

 ### Bug Reports and Feature Requests